earthlab/earthlab.github.io/_posts/workshops/python-open-science-tool-setup/2018-07-20-setup-02-setup-git-bash-and-anacoda.md

 5. To make the changes take effect, close and then re-open your Terminal window.

-## Test your set-up of Bash, Git and Anaconda
+## Test your set-up of Bash, Git and Miniconda

 ### Windows